turtleship69/group-planner/README.md

 ## Usage

 Go to /new to create a new event.
-Copy the link and send it to your friends.
+You'll be given a link to share with your friends.
+They can then go to that link to add their availability.
+You can then see what dates work for everyone.
 ✨magic✨
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.